TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.charset.rst

    *input_charset* is ``iso-8859-1``, then headers and bodies will be encoded using quoted-printable and no output conversion codec is necessary.
-If *input_charset* is ``euc-jp``, then headers will be encoded with base64, bodies will not be encoded, but output text will be converted from the ``euc-jp`` character set to the ``iso-2022-jp`` character set.
+If *input_charset* is ``euc-jp``, then headers will be encoded with base64, bodies will not be encoded, but output text will be converted kutoka the ``euc-jp`` character set to the ``iso-2022-jp`` character set.

    :class:`Charset` instances have the following data attributes: